opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 =========

 Political committees file statements with their regulators in order to disclose funders, expenditures, organizational ties and other financial details.
 Filings encapsulate some number of possible specific disclosures, and some filings can contain more than one type of disclosure, so this proposed option is to consider each actual filing as an object and then each specific disclosed piece of information as associated with that object.
-So a CommitteeNameChange would be associated with a Filing, along with a CommitteeAddressChange and a CommitteeOfficerAddition.
-A series of CommitteeContributions and CommitteeExpenses would be attached to one Filing.
+So a committee name change would be associated with a Filing, along with a committee address change and a committee officer addition.
+A series of committee contributions and committee expenses would be attached to one Filing.
 This way we don't need to model the specific disclosure forms in each state, and just directly extract the most meaningful parts of the filing.

 We want to make it easy for people to do manipulations on top of this data, while ensuring that this system itself does as little manipulation as possible